 - avoid using typical memory for speeder locations and interrupts during I/O

-Of course there are exceptions to these basic rules.
-For example a game that needs to load additional levels that people create with a level editor from a disk cannot be a self-contained executable.
-A 256 bytes demo will use illegal opcodes and illegal OS entry points to stay in the size limit.
-But your aim should always be to try and stick to the basic rules, because otherwise you limit the number of people who will be able to see and use your program.
+Of course, there are exceptions to these tips.
+For example, a game that needs to load additional levels that people create with a level editor from a disk cannot be a self-contained executable.
+A 256 bytes demo will use illegal opcodes and OS entry points to stay within the size limit.
+But your aim should always be to try and stick to the tips because otherwise, you limit the number of people who can see and use your program.

-Experience shows that there are three major issues that lead to crashing programs and sad users:
+Experience shows that three major issues lead to crashing programs and sad users:

-- You develop with an emulator or non-standard operating system, where BASIC is disabled by default.
-You program uses the BASIC memory are RAM.
-You test and everything works fine.
+- You develop with an emulator or non-standard operating system where BASIC is turned off by default.
+Your program uses the BASIC memory area RAM.
+You test, and everything works fine.

-But user is sad because all real Atari machines have BASIC enabled by default.
+But the user is sad because all real Atari computers have BASIC enabled by default.
 So the user has to remember if and when to press OPTIONS when switching on the computer.
-Otherwise the program will crash either during loading or at the start.
+Otherwise, the program will crash either during loading or at the start.

-SOLUTION: If you require BASIC to be disabled, then disable is via your code.
-Don't rely on settings in the emulator, modified OS'es or the user's imagination.
+SOLUTION: If you require BASIC to be disabled, turn it off via your code.
+Don't rely on settings in the emulator, modified operating systems, or the user's imagination.

-But user is sad because all real Atari machines load with 19.2kb/s.
+But the user is sad because all real Atari computers load with 19.2kb/s.
 That means a 40k program will take about 30 seconds to load.
-With extended RAM, this can easily go up to several minutes.
+With extended RAM, this can quickly go up to several minutes.

-SOLUTION: Pack your program with one of the great packers out there or use a built-in packing for the data in your program.
+SOLUTION: Pack your program with one of the excellent packers out there or use a built-in packing for the data in your program.

-- You develop a great game in Europe and test on a PAL machine.
+- You develop and test a great game in Europe on a PAL computer.

-But user is sad because the colors will be different, music will play too fast and eventually the program will crash.
-All Atari machines in the US are NTSC machines.
-That means frame rate is 60 Hz instead of 50 Hz.
-As a result you have more frames per second and less CPU time per frame.
-The game will crash because a new frame starts already before the game logic in the vertical blank interrupt was finished.
+But the user is sad because the colors will be different, the music will play too fast, and possibly the program will crash.
+All Atari computers in the US are NTSC computers.
+That means the frame rate is 60 Hz instead of 50 Hz.
+As a result, you have more frames per second and less CPU time per frame.
+The game will crash because a new frame starts already before the game logic in the vertical blank interrupt is finished.

-SOLUTION: Check for the video system type of the machine.
-Adapt the replay speed and possible the logic, so it can also deal with the 60 Hz frame rate.
+SOLUTION: Check for the video system type of the computer.
+Adapt the replay speed and possibly the logic to deal with the 60 Hz frame rate.

-Creating a compatible program is very easy, if you know some do's and don'ts
+Creating a compatible program is easy if you know some do's and don'ts.

-For example this is a perfectly fine and 100% compatible program that will work on any 8-bit Atari in just 21 bytes.
+For example, this small and 100% compatible program will work on any 8-bit Atari in just 21 bytes.

-The following section gives are more detailed view and examples on what these rules actually mean for your code.
-If you need support in keeping or understanding any of the rules decribed below or a tester, feel free to contact me at or on AtariAge.
+The following section gives detailed views and examples of what these tips mean for your code.
+If you need support in keeping or understanding the information described below or a tester, please get in touch with me at or on AtariAge.

 Test on real hardware with real memory

-Reason: In the emulator all RAM is filled with zeros by default and after a cold start.
-But the RAM under the BASIC area ($a000-$bfff), the OS area ($c000-cfff, $d800,$ffff) and the extended RAM banks ($4000-$7fff) is filled with random values when the real Atari is powered on.
-And the contents that are written in theses areas are also kept after a cold start.
+Reason: All RAM is filled with zeros by default and after a cold start in the emulator.
+But the RAM under the BASIC area ($a000-$bfff), the OS area ($c000-cfff, $d800,$ffff), and the extended RAM banks ($4000-$7fff) are filled with random values when the real Atari is powered on.
+And the contents that are written in these areas are also kept after a cold start.

-This means that if your program relies on these area being fill with zeros, it will crash or display unexpected garbage.
-This can also happen for other memory areas.
-For example the area $2000-$4fff is not zero, if a program is loaded from a DOS menu.
+If your program relies on filling these memory areas with zeros, it will crash or display unexpected garbage.
+This can also happen in other memory areas.
+For example, the memory area $2000-$4fff is not zero if a program is loaded from a DOS menu.
 So test on real hardware and always fill the memory yourself with the values you require to be there.